apollo-business-automation/cp4ba-manual-deployment/README.md

 Tips:Press [ENTER] to accept the default (None of the patterns is selected) Enter a valid option [1 to 4, 5a, 5b, 6, 7a, 7b]: 1

+Tips:Press [ENTER] to accept the default (None of the patterns is selected) Enter a valid option [1 to 4, 5a, 5b, 6, 7a, 7b]: 4

 Hit Enter to continue.

+Do you want to enable Business Automation Application Data Persistence?
+(Yes/No): Yes

 Pattern "FileNet Content Manager": Select optional components:
 1) Content Search Services